wooriapt/jekyll-now/_posts/2018-07-12-Whitelist is open In preparation.md

 “CUBE ON Whitelist — Live on July 2, 2018y”

--USD 3 million dollars left for the public round
+-USD 3 million dollars left for the public round.
 -Whitelist is open for 5,000 contributors

 They are only accepting 5,000 qualified whitelisted applicants to participate in our public contribution round.